 I wanted to update this section with an update on the glass durability.
 I have been wearing the watch pretty much non-stop for over a month and noticed last night a hairline scratch on the face near the 12 position.
 It looks like there is a small hair permanently stuck to the glass, and with my nail I can feel it too.
 So that is somewhat disappointing.
 For comparison, I have worn my other sapphire glass watches for longer, and they have not scratched at all.

 BezelSo, the glass has one or two issues, notably where it meets the bezel.
 This also has a number of good, bad and ugly features.
 I will start with the good.
 It has a very pleasing shape which will not catch on things and gives a nice almost rounded profile to the watch edge.
 It is not very tall, which has some drawbacks in terms of gaining purchase to turn the bezel (more on that in a minute) but from a stylistic perspective is very nice indeed.
 The ring is made from three main components, an outer knurled steel frame, and inset blue metal minute marker and the lume pip in the zero mark.
 All of these are executed in an understated and very neat way.
 There are minute marks up to 10, after that there are numerals every 10 minutes and a bar every 5 in between.
 A subtle design element is that at these 5 minute bars the steel outer ring has a ever-so-slightly larger knurl which I imagine helps grip the inner ring in place.
+In addition, each notch in the knurl is in fact a minute mark also - there are 60 around the ring.
 The font is small, inverted (silver on blue) and very legible without overpowering the face.

 I have actually attempted to solve this problem myself, to some success.
 I simply put some grease around the bezel where it contacts the case and pushed it in the gap a bit while turning it around.
 It has improved things a bit, but it is not exactly night and day so I’m not sure I would recommend this for everyone.
 This may also give me long term problems, like trapping grime under the ring that might otherwise not be stuck.
 All I know is that I can now turn it fairly easily when on my wrist with just my thumbnail in one grove, and one other finger on the opposite side for stability.
 Before I needed about three fingers worth of grip to move it, and even then I sometimes slipped of and damaged a nail.